 Using caller ID, you can block all incoming calls or block individual names and numbers.

-Use caution when meeting face‐to‐face with someone who you only "know" through text
+Use caution when meeting face‐to‐face with someone who you only "know" through text messaging.

 Even though texting is often the next step after online chatting, that does not mean that it is safer.

 Be a Good Online Citizen.

 It is easy to say things from via phone or text that you would never say face to face.
 Maintain the same level of courtesy on the phone as they would in the real world.